 Zinc has an important role.
-It helps with concentration, short term memory and moods.
-It is also essential for a happy digestive system, absorption of nutrients, immune function and support of hormones, and your reproductive system.
-To have you looking good on the outside, zinc plays its part in keeping your hair, nails and skin in good condition and contributes to healthy and efficient healing.
+It helps your brain to function efficiently, and it supports your immune system.
+It’s also involved in the way your body metabolises nutrients, and in the workings of your reproductive system.
+To have you looking good on the outside, zinc plays its part in keeping your hair, nails and skin in good condition, and contributes to healthy and efficient healing.

 And if you aren’t getting enough zinc, you might start to notice problems in some, or all, of these areas.

 Zinc deficiency has been linked to skin problems and hair loss, unusually slow healing of wounds, and poor resistance to infection.
 It is sometimes associated with hormone imbalances and fertility problems.
 In children, it might be related to slow or delayed growth and learning difficulties.
 Zinc deficiency has also been noted in cases of anxiety and depression, mood and temper control and in some neurological disorders.

 If you or your family members are experiencing any of these conditions, you can speak with a qualified nutritionist, naturopath or doctor, who can determine whether your zinc levels are adequate.

 The best sources of zinc are lean red meat, shellfish, whole dairy foods, legumes, tofu and other soy products, nuts, seeds, and wholegrain cereals.
 It’s important to remember that zinc is found in the outer layer of grains, so bran, wheat germ, and brown rice will provide up to 5 times more zinc than refined grains – like white rice – and products made with white flour.

 The average adult needs only about 8-11 milligrams of zinc per day.
 So, although the body doesn’t store zinc, you will have enough for your needs if you eat a healthy, balanced diet.
 Sometimes, though, zinc in the diet is not available for the body to use, and zinc deficiency is the result.